PipedreamHQ/docs/docs/cron/README.md

 Pipedream allows you to run hosted cron jobs — any code run on a schedule — for free.

 We call these cron jobs "[workflows](/what-is-pipedream/#what-are-workflows)".
-Here, workflows are just scripts that run on a schedule.
+Workflows are just scripts that run on a schedule.

 You can write a cron job to: